 India is perhaps the quintessential backpacker destination and has served as the setting for many gap years/decades.
 Indeed, a trip to India offers pretty much everything you could ever want from a gap year.

 And what is that, you may ask?
 Ancient, photogenic monuments, tantalising cuisines, colourful locals and guaranteed personal growth.

-India is perhaps the ultimate grown up and middle aged backpacking destination, and for a numbers of reasons.
+India is perhaps the ultimate grown-up and middle-aged backpacking destination, and for a number of reasons.
 Visitors really do straddle the generations, and your fellow travellers are as likely to be drawing their pension as they are to be finishing school.